 Dutch Game Garden is involved with several other projects to foster innovation, promote the exchange of information, and support the Dutch game industry.
 All these activities make Dutch Game Garden unique in the Netherlands and abroad.

 Results & Impact

-Dutch Game Garden has a measurable impact on the growth of the Dutch game sector, growing from facilitating a dozen of game companies to almost 50 companies today in multiple locations.
-Over the years, DGG has housed 130 game companies, with over 40 game start-ups in the incubation program, creating and assisted 350+ games companies and over 4000 game development students with training programs, events, matchmaking, education, recruitment, and lobbying.
+Dutch Game Garden has a measurable impact on the growth of the Dutch game sector.
+Over the years, DGG has housed over 130 game companies, with over 70 game start-ups in the incubation program, creating and assisting 350+ games companies and over 4000 game development students with training programs, events, matchmaking, education, recruitment, and lobbying.
 These efforts boosted the game development community and helped a significant number of game studios grow into successful and award-winning companies.
 Dutch Game Garden currently can reach to over 10000 contacts in all its database and social media combined and maintains close relations to the 40+ game educational programs in the Netherlands.
 In October 2017, Dutch Game Garden’s Managing Director JP van Seventer won the Lifetime Achievement Award at the Dutch Game Awards for his contributions to the Dutch game industry.